tatsumoto-ren/tatsumoto-ren.github.io/blog/whats-ajatt.md

 position: -9992
 ---

-AJATT stands for **All Japanese All The Time**.
+AJATT is a method of reaching fluency in a foreign language in a relatively short time.
-It is a method of reaching fluency in Japanese in a relatively short period of time.
+It encourages spending as much time as possible in your target language every day, [immersing](whats-immersion.html) yourself in the language and culture of the country where the language is spoken without having to travel to the country, take [classes](classes.html), use outdated and boring [textbooks](are-textbooks-bad.html), or spend any money.
-It encourages doing as much Japanese as you can every day, [immersing](whats-immersion.html) yourself in the language and culture of Japan without having to travel to the country, take [classes](classes.html), use outdated and boring [textbooks](are-textbooks-bad.html), or spend any money.
+In short,
-Essentially,
+the fastest path to fluency
-this means that the shortest path to fluency is to integrate Japanese into your daily life with the help of the Internet and modern technology.
+is to integrate your target language into your daily life with the help of the Internet and modern technology.

-The AJATT method primarily involves learning the language through a combination of reading and listening.
+The AJATT method primarily involves learning the language through a combination of **listening** and **reading**.
-This could include watching Japanese movies and TV shows, as well as reading Japanese books and manga.
+This can include watching movies and TV shows, as well as reading books, novels, comic books, and manga.
-The method emphasizes that **fun** and learning go hand in hand, that Japanese should not feel like "work" or "study."
+The method emphasizes that **fun** and learning go hand in hand, and that learning a foreign language should not feel like "work" or "study."
 Enjoying the learning process is absolutely essential.
 If the process is not fun,
-one should either stop or figure a way to make it fun.
+you should either stop or find a way to make it fun.

 Key aspects of AJATT include
 Stephen Krashen's [Input Hypothesis](what-is-comprehensible-input.html),